Sixers' Plane Broke Down In Washington Monday Night, Team Forced To Ride Bus Back To Philadelphia: Team Source Says

 The Sixers lost NBA MVP finalist Joel Embiid to knee soreness late in the first quarter of Monday night’s Game 4 loss to the Wizards.
 Embiid took a hard fall behind the baseline when his shot was blocked by Wizards’ Robin Lopez.
 He tried to play on, wincing and leaning over during breaks in play prior to checking out and eventually limping off.

-He never returned and finished with eight points and six rebounds in 11 minutes.READ MORE: WATCH LIVE: Delaware Gov. John Carney, State Officials To Provide COVID-19 Update
+He never returned and finished with eight points and six rebounds in 11 minutes.READ MORE: Brotherly Love: Food Bank Of South Jersey Getting Some Special Deliveries From BookSmiles Meant To Feed Kids' Minds

 It was a tight game down the stretch and late in the fourth quarter, Washington basically took the ball out of Philadelphia’s hands, sending Ben Simmons to the line repeatedly with a version of the old Hack-a-Shaq strategy that Shaquille O’Neal used to face.